 The tweet above from the independence supporter, Fiona Kabuki, pretty well sums up the reaction to the news that the BBC’s black propaganda arm is still at war with Scotland’s political hopes.
 It is broadcasting a television documentary and an opinion programme on radio prior to, and during, the Scottish Parliamentary Enquiry to be conducted by a committee of Holyrood MSPs.
 How’s that for rubbing noses in dog pee?

 I adhere to ‘enquiry’ because an ‘inquiry’ usually has judicial fangs that can inflict sanctions, fines and the like on conspirators and congenital liars.
-This committee can’t even get the administration to cough up ‘missing’ documents they’ve been asking for, for months.
+This committee can’t get the administration to cough up ‘missing’ documents they’ve been asking for, for months.
 Not a single journalist has written castigating the disrespect, not one.
 And the women called to testify are asking they come as a group and not be questioned separately.
-That’s how scared are the dislocators of Scotland’s body politic of Holyrood.
+That’s how scared are the dislocators of Scotland’s body politic.
 They think it a joke.

 Membership of the parliamentary Committee consists of: Linda Fabiani (convener), Margaret Mitchell (dep convenor), Alasdair Allan, Angela Constance, Alison Johnstone, Maureen Watt, Jackie Baillie and Alex Cole Hamilton.
+(Land reformer Andy Wightman was added later when one member became ill.)

 The committee is charged with looking into events and motivations that forced two failed court cases on Salmond and the Scottish nation.
 Laying aside the surprising gender imbalance, and that the four SNP MSPs were all ministers appointed by Alex Salmond, removed by Nicola Sturgeon, at least two of the committee have spent most of their shallow political existence picking their nose and flicking the contents at Scotland’s parliament, namely Baillie (Labour) and Cole-Hamilton (Liberal-Democrat), the latter neither liberal nor a democrat, more a Tory in a cheap second-hand car.